radius-project/design-notes/architecture/2024-10-user-defined-types-authoring-experience-feature-spec.md

     Error: The schema definition is incorrect.
 The required property 'port' is missing a type in the schema definition
     ```

+**Error Validations**:
+1. Syntax errors in the schema definition
+1. Required inputs are missing in the schema definition
+1. Incomplete data types for the properties in the schema definition

 ### Scenario 2: Deb updates the schema for the internal messaging service Plaid
 <!-- One or two sentence summary -->
 Updates to schema definitions can be classified into two categories: non-breaking changes and breaking changes.